-7 Stigler (1961) was the first to develop a framework for which price dispersion is an equilibrium outcome due to costly search.
+8 Stigler (1961) was the first to develop a framework for which price dispersion is an equilibrium outcome due to costly search.
 Following Stigler (1961), Salop & Stiglitz (1977) show that price dispersion may arise in equilibrium with oligopolistic firms due to consumers who differ in the costs related to information acquisition.
 Whereas the price dispersion in this framework is persistent in that some sellers always have a higher price than others, Varian (1980) allows the same seller to set different prices over time (temporal price dispersion).
 In equilibrium, firms randomize prices in order to price discriminate between uninformed and informed consumers.
-See Tellis (1986) for a survey that makes the distinction between periodic and random sales (discounts).
-A thorough overview of the literature on search and price dispersion is given in Baye et al. (2006).

-8 Complex price setting is found not only in commodity markets, but also in retail financial markets (Carlin, 2009, and Woodward & Hall, 2012), electricity markets (Waddam & Wilson, 2010) and online markets (Ellison & Ellison, 2009).
+9 Complex price setting is found not only in commodity markets, but also in retail financial markets (Carlin, 2009, and Woodward & Hall, 2012), electricity markets (Waddam & Wilson, 2010) and online markets (Ellison & Ellison, 2009).

 In the current application, our conjecture is that firms can make it more costly for consumers in terms of effort to buy from the cheapest provider.
-The reason is simply that rational consumers that know they need to buy during a brief low price window (Monday morning).
-Then, at the same time, it then becomes more costly in terms of effort to tank at the outlet with the lowest price.
+The reason is simply that rational consumers know that they need to buy during a brief low price window (Monday morning).
+It then becomes more costly in terms of effort to tank at the outlet with the lowest price.
 Furthermore, consumers might adapt to a simple rule of thumb saying that they should ensure to tank on Monday morning (Sunday as the second choice).
 When acting according to a rule of thumb, the attention is devoted to when to buy rather than where to buy.
 More attention to when to buy may reduce price competition.

-Price patterns with a saw-tooth shape, often labeled Edgeworth cycles (Edgeworth, 1925), are widely observed in retail gasoline markets.9 As formally shown by Maskin & Tirole (1988), this pricing behavior can be the outcome of a sequential competitive pricing game.
+Price patterns with a saw-tooth shape, often labeled Edgeworth cycles (Edgeworth, 1925), are widely observed in retail gasoline markets.
+10 As formally shown by Maskin & Tirole (1988), this pricing behavior can be the outcome of a sequential competitive pricing game.
 Firms successively undercut each other in a price-undercutting phase.
 The process continues until further undercutting becomes too costly.
 They then run into a war of attrition phase until one of them takes on the burden and raises its prices.
-The other firms will follow and increase their prices, but not to the same level as the firm that initiated the price increase.10 Price cycles open up for intensive price undercutting between peaks.
+The other firms will follow and increase their prices, but not to the same level as the firm that initiated the price increase.
+11 Price cycles open up for intensive price undercutting between peaks.
 The war of attrition phase varies in length.
 Hence, equilibrium price cycles vary in duration and amplitude.
 Firms have a common incentive to end the war of attrition game as soon as possible (Wang, 2009).
 The empirical literature displays that several practices have emerged in order to end the war of attrition phase (see e.g. Wang, 2009, and Foros and Steen, 2013).
 In the current application, as shown by Foros & Steen (2013), retail chains symmetrically increase prices to the recommended prices on Mondays, and as shown in the present paper, now also on Thursdays.
-The undercutting phase might be consistent with the predictions from the Edgeworth cycle theory, while the price increases depend on time (day(s) of the week) rather than on a war-of-attrition game when further undercutting becomes too costly.11
+The undercutting phase might be consistent with the predictions from the Edgeworth cycle theory, while the price increases depend on time (day(s) of the week) rather than on a war-of-attrition game when further undercutting becomes too costly.12